HarryStevens/geometric/README.md

 <a name="lineInterpolate" href="#lineInterpolate">#</a> geometric.<b>lineInterpolate</b>(<i>line</i>) · [Source](https://github.com/HarryStevens/geometric/blob/master/src/lines/lineInterpolate.js "Source"), [Example](https://observablehq.com/@harrystevens/geometric-lineinterpolate "Example")

 Returns an interpolator function given a <i>line</i> [a, b].
-The returned interpolator function takes a single argument <i>t</i>, where t is a number ranging from 0 to 1; a value of 0 returns a, while a value of 1 returns b.
+The returned interpolator function takes a single argument <i>t</i>, where t is a number in [0, 1]; a value of 0 returns a, while a value of 1 returns b.
 Intermediate values interpolate from a to b along the line segment.

 By default, the interpolator will return points outside of the line segment if t is less than 0 or greater than 1.
 You can pass an optional boolean indicating whether to <i>clamp</i> the returned point to inside of the line segment, even if t is greater than 1 or less than 0.